Why you must stay focused on Jesus

 Why focus on Jesus?

 • We must focus on Jesus Christ because He is the author, perfecter, and finisher of our faith.
 We believe in Him unto salvation- John 3:16, Ephesians 2:8-9.
-We must continually believe in Him because our sustenance is dependent on Him – 1 Cor 1:8.
+We must continually believe in Him because our sustenance depends on Him – 1 Cor 1:8.

 • Jesus finished the race set before Him and is now seated at the right hand of God.
-This is enough proof that Jesus completed His assignment -John 19:30, Philippians 2:8-11, 1 Peter 3:22, Hebrews 1:3.
+This proves that Jesus completed His assignment -John 19:30, Philippians 2:8-11, 1 Peter 3:22, Hebrews 1:3.

 • Jesus endured the cross.
 God entrusted the cross, which was the path to redemption, into the hands of Jesus.
 So, though the experience was horrific, it was the necessary price to pay for the forgiveness of sins- Hebrews 10:12-14, 1 Peter 2:24.
 The cross shows just how horrible sin is -Romans 6:23.

 • Jesus endured bitter hostility from sinners.
-In a lead-up to His crucifixion, Jesus appeared before the Sanhedrin consisting of the chief priest, scribes, and elders to answer questions.
+In the lead-up to His crucifixion, Jesus appeared to answer questions before the Sanhedrin, consisting of the chief priest, scribes, and elders.
 The people who had gathered to watch the proceedings did not only mock Him but spat on his face -Matthew 26:67.
-How sad to see the very people you are willing to die for, humiliate you.
+How sad to see the very people you are willing to die for humiliate you.

 • Jesus disregarded the shame associated with the cross.
 It means Jesus deliberately ignored any shame attached to the cross.
 In the Roman Empire, crucifixion was a shameful way to die.
 But Jesus despised the shame, setting his eyes on the hope of joy ahead- “For the joy set before him….”
 Hebrews 12:2.

 Life in this world can be a wild ride of change and uncertainty.
-There will be times when you will need to navigate rough waters-John 16:33.
+There will be times when you must navigate rough waters-John 16:33.
 Challenging periods can become distractions.
 Never forget the hope of joy set before you.
-Follow the formula of Jesus by focusing on the glory ahead.
-Paul speaks of finishing his race with joy in Acts 20:24.
-That should be our goal too- Philippians 3:13-14.
-The secret is to take our eyes off the circumstances that surround us and stay focused on Jesus.
-When you stumble, fall, or get injured, get up, shake the dust – off and continue the race, even if it means limping to the finish.
-Remember this race is not about speed, but persistency and endurance.
-Crossing the finish. is not to receive temporal medals here on earth but eternal rewards in heaven.
+Follow Jesus’ formula by focusing on the glory ahead.
+Paul speaks of finishing his race joyfully in Acts 20:24.
+That should be our goal, too- Philippians 3:13-14.
+The secret is to take our eyes off the circumstances surrounding us and stay focused on Jesus.
+When you stumble, fall, or get injured, get up, shake the dust – off, and continue the race, even if it means limping to the finish.
+Remember, this race is not about speed but persistence and endurance.
+Crossing the finish.
+It is not to receive temporal medals here on earth but eternal rewards in heaven.
 Paul exhorts Christians to go for the prize in 1 Corinthians 9:24.

-When you find yourself at the crossroads, remember the old saying “When the going gets tough, the tough gets going.”
-For the believer, the tough gets going because they remember to keep their eyes on Jesus who remains the author, perfecter, and finisher of our faith.
+When you find yourself at the crossroads, remember the old saying, “When the going gets tough, the tough get going.”
+For believers, the tough thing is to get going because they remember to keep their eyes on Jesus, who remains the author, perfecter, and finisher of our faith.

 Recommended videos – “FOCUS ON JESUS” by Patrick and Joyce Quainoo